exercism/website-copy/tracks/python/exercises/scrabble-score/mentoring.md

 ### Reasonable solutions

-The basic solution has two parts: defining a global dictionary using a dictionary literal called LATTER_VALUE, and using it.
+The basic solution has two parts: defining a global dictionary using a dictionary literal called LETTER_VALUE, and using it.
 Using it is quite simple:

 ```python
 def score(word: str) -> int: